ash-bergs/code_study/README.md

 # Personal Code_Study Journal of Ash Bergsma

 Code challenges... who doesn't love them?
-This is a collection of the code challenges I've solved, mostly in Python and JavaScript.
-In each challenge I try to provide pseudo-code and explanations of what's going on.
+This is a collection of the code challenges I've solved for, mostly in Python and JavaScript.
+In each challenge I try to provide pseudo-code and explanations of what's going on and why.

-Often I will solve the questions using brute force, and then return to refine, refactor and improve the code later - if I can.
+Often I will solve the questions using brute force, and then return to refine, refactor and improve the code later - if I can 💪

 ## Table of Contents: